 Online Continuing Education Course

 Ethics and Law for Occupational Therapists (OT) and Occupational Therapist Assistants (OTA).
-This course fulfills the requirements for Georgia, North Carolina, Ohio, California, and Tennessee mandates for ethics continuing education and also applies to any occupational therapist and/or assistant in any other state.
+This course fulfills the requirements for Georgia, North Carolina, Ohio, and California mandates for ethics continuing education and also applies to any occupational therapist and/or assistant in any other state.
 Covers the AOTA Occupational Therapy Code of Ethics, including its seven Core Values, six Principles, and associated Standards of Conduct.

 Course Price: $18.00

 "Spectacular presentation of ethics and their relationship to occupational therapy practice. " - Michael, OT in Rhode Island